HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/email-template.md

 - Sign the usage agreements, as shown in this video: https://drive.google.com/file/d/1mEN1GmWyGFp75uMIi4d6Tpek2NC_X8eY/view

 - Install software (see below).
 On windows you DO need administrator rights.
 We can't support other softwares during the course.

+- We will use Slack for communication.
+Please log in BEFORE the course: https://go.fzj.de/intro-sc-ai-2023-slack

 ---